How much you or your partner earn affects your payment. We need to know what you and your partner earn so we pay you the right amount.

 Tell us if your employer pays you for leave you built up but didn’t take time off for.
 We count this differently from other leave.

 Paid Parental Leave

 Parental Leave Pay and Dad and Partner Pay count as income.
 You don’t need to report these payments to us.
 We’ll include them when working out your payment.

 Read more about Paid Parental Leave counted as income.

 Some people get a set amount for each item of work they finish rather than an hourly rate.

-If you get a fixed unit rate, you can keep track of your total income rates in a reporting period by:
+If you get a fixed unit rate, you can keep track of your total income rates in a reporting period.
+To do this:

-- calculating the number of items you produced
+- calculate the number of items you produced

-- multiplying the fixed unit rate by the number of items.
+- multiply the fixed unit rate by the number of items.